JoshSoft/alx-system_engineering-devops/0x02-shell_redirections/README.md

-I/O Input and special character
+input, output and special characters